 June 23, 1683 - The colony of Pennsylvania is established when William Penn signs a treaty with the Delaware Indians and pays for Pennsylvania lands.

 1684 - Additional outposts, at the behest of Cavelier, in Illinois and Texas spread the influence of the French in the central part of the American territories.

 March 19, 1687 - Mutiny causes the death of Robert Cavelier, Sieur de LaSalle.

-1699 - Jamestown is abandoned after the statehouse is burned.
-Colonial government was moved to Middle Plantation, renamed soon after as Williamsburg.
+April 1699 - Jamestown is abandoned after the statehouse is burned in 1698 with the colonial government moving to Middle Plantation, renamed soon after as Williamsburg.

 1699 - Additional French settlements would be established in Mississippi and Louisiana.